 President of Blake Works

-Jeanne Blake is an executive coach, author, award-winning science and medical television journalist/news anchor, and founder of Blake Works.
+Jeanne Blake is an executive advisor and coach, author, award-winning science and medical television journalist/news anchor, and founder of Blake Works.

 Jeanne has appeared on Oprah, the Today Show, CNN, and been featured on NPR and Bloomberg Radio.
 She is a guest columnist for USA TODAY on qualities of leadership.